clownba0t/rails_dynamic_errors/README.md

   * ability to use sessions, flash and cookies
   * routes
   * impact on application after install but before generator install
+  * different versions of Rails
+  * tests for configuration option values
 * DRY up specs
-* Install generator to copy default 'show' template into application for modification
+* Install generator/rake task to copy default 'show' template into application for modification
+* Provide warnings in the log when invalid config options are received
+* HTTP status code checker (avoid status codes like 9999 in the options)
+* Update YARD doco